 In our physical therapy office, the first recommendation that we usually make is to take a short break from the aggravating activity.
 This allows for an environment for the inflammation to settle down and the tendon and/or bursa to heal.
 While taking a break usually helps with pain, we know for our patients to get back to the activities that they enjoy, we have to address the root of the issue.

 In many cases, impingement syndrome is coupled with poor mobility of the lats and the t-spine.
 This can be combined with weakness of the rotator cuff and the lat muscles.
-In addition, if there are imbalances at the core and hip muscles, the way an active person moves can be affected which may lead to faulty shoulder mechanics.
+In addition, if there are imbalances at the trunk and lower body, posture and the way an active person moves can be affected.
+This may lead to faulty shoulder mechanics.
 However, the only way to know what is contributing to pain and injury is to perform a complete assessment.

 When pain and stiffness is found via the assessment, our approach includes manual mobilization to alleviate pain and improve mobility.
 Improvements can be made very quickly if the right regions are targeted.
 If weakness is found, we teach activation exercises to help our clients better engage muscles that are not firing well.
 Once pain is controlled and muscles engage better, our next step is teaching our patients to develop stability of the shoulder girdle with resistance.
 We know for the shoulder musculature to become durable at less prone to future injury, proper movement must be taught and a well designed strength and conditioning program must be initiated.

 When addressed with a through physical therapy assessment and plan of care, impingement syndrome is a condition that can resolve relatively quickly.
 However, any sort of repetitive activity with poor mechanics can develop into more serious conditions such as a full thickness tears of the biceps or rotator cuff tendon or a degenerative shoulder condition.